armindarvish/armindarvish-website/content/en/post/Emacs_Workflow_Dynamically_Adding_files_to_org-agenda-Files/index.md

 ## Intro {#intro}

-If you use emacs org-mode for task management, you have probably wondered if there is a way to dynamically add files with TODO items to org-agenda-files.
-A google search will likely get you some initial ideas on how to do it.
+If you use Emacs org-mode for task management, you have probably wondered if there is a way to dynamically add files with TODO items to org-agenda-files.
+A Google search will likely get you some initial ideas on how to do it.
 For example this post: [Boris Buliga - Task management with org-roam Vol. 5: Dynamic and fast agenda](https://d12frosted.io/posts/2021-01-16-task-management-with-roam-vol5.html) covers how to this.
 But since Boris's post focuses on using org-roam, it may not be the right solution when you use org-roam.
 So I had to hack my own solution and in this point I'm going to share that with you in case anyone is interested.
+You can see a [screenshot](en/post/Emacs_Workflow_Dynamically_Adding_files_to_org-agenda-Files/dynamic_org_agenda.gif) below.

 ## How does it work {#how-does-it-work}

 For the main functionalities, I am using [Org Element API](https://orgmode.org/worg/dev/org-element-api.html) to parse org-mode buffers and find org TODO items.
-If there is a `TODO` item in the buffer and it is visiting a file, I add the file to `org-agenda-files`.
-Additionally, I make sure that `org-agenda-files` is remembered between different emacs sessions, I add `org-agenda-files` to `savehist-additional-variables`.
+If there is a `TODO` item in the buffer, and it is visiting a file, I add the file to `org-agenda-files`.
+Additionally, I make sure that `org-agenda-files` is remembered between different Emacs sessions, I add `org-agenda-files` to `savehist-additional-variables`.

 Then I define custom functions for and add them as hooks to org-mode to update `org-agenda-files` when an org-mode file is opened as well as when an org-mode file is saved.
 The redundancy helps make sure that nothing is lost if there is a crash.